MNS

 • Often IgM, reactive at room temperature or below (IS phase)

-• Usually clinically insignificant unless reactive at 37°C/AHG
+• Usually clinically insignificant: unless reactive at 37°C/AHG

 • Frequently shows dosage